-For a place that’s only been open since September 2008, London-born Louise Clark’s smashing café restaurant & deli just off the square in Dungarvan town centre has a very long-established air – and no wonder: it hit the ground running thanks to a loyal following of appreciative foodies who, for the six years before she opened here (in 2008), had been visiting her Naked Lunch stall at the farmers’ market she helped to found, happily queueing for the simple tasty food she has made her calling cards, such as homemade spicy lamb burgers, home baked breads and cakes.
+London-born Louise Clark’s smashing café restaurant & deli just off the square in Dungarvan town centre has a loyal following of appreciative foodies who, for the six years before she opened here (in 2008), had been visiting her Naked Lunch stall at the farmers’ market she helped to found, happily queueing for the simple tasty food she has made her calling cards, such as homemade spicy lamb burgers, home baked breads and cakes.

-Louise also had a successful outside catering business, and now the various strands of her previous experience worki together brilliantly in this vibrant little foodie hotspot.
+Louise also had a successful outside catering business, and now the various strands of her previous experience work together brilliantly in this vibrant little foodie hotspot.

-The interesting shopfront with the cheerful Illy logo in the window (always a hint of good things to come) draws passers-by, and a quick peep reveals all the signs of dedication – a cheery big naive painting catches your eye initially and then the homely interior, which is just packed with delights.
+The interesting shopfront with the cheerful Illy logo in the window (usually a hint of good things to come) draws passers-by, and a quick peep reveals all the signs of dedication – a cheery big naive painting catches your eye initially and then the homely interior, which is just packed with delights.

-The café is at the back but there are plenty of distractions en route - high stools invite you to stop for a coffee and bite from the deli counter while you take in the great range of freshly made and artisan products on sale, including a wide choice of patés, cheeses and preserves; baking is big here and the sweet-toothed will find an irresistible choice of scones, cakes and buns alongside a great range of breads, both ‘café-baked’ and from Declan Ryan’s renowned Arbutus bakery in Cork.
+The café is at the back but there are plenty of distractions en route - high stools invite you to stop for a coffee and bite from the deli counter while you take in the great range of freshly made and artisan products on sale, including a wide choice of patés, cheeses and preserves; baking is big here and the sweet-toothed will find an irresistible choice of scones, cakes and buns alongside gorgeous breads, both ‘café-baked’ and from Declan Ryan’s renowned Arbutus bakery in Cork.

 Everything has real homemade flavour, with the goodness of the ingredients making for some memorable treats.